 Conclusion

-You now have Kodi installed from source with X11 support, ready to organize and stream your media library.
-The source-compiled installation gives you access to the latest features while the build directory at $HOME/kodi-build and the update script enable straightforward updates when new releases become available.
+You now have Kodi installed from source, ready to organize and stream your media library.
+Whether you built for X11 or Wayland, the source-compiled installation gives you access to the latest features while the build directory at $HOME/kodi-build and the update script enable straightforward updates when new releases become available.
 Kodi automatically installs its desktop entry during make install, so you can launch it from your application menu in the Multimedia or Sound & Video category.